tillioss/tilli-backend-server/README.md

 httpHostName : 192.0.0.1

 1. Replace your system IP Address :
    192.0.0.1

+2. Replace your Redis host and port number(host:port) 127.0.0.1:6379

+If You Required Send Mail Please Configure Mail Setup  OtherWise Using This Dummy Values

-2. Replace your mail id :
+1. Replace your mail id :
    xxxx@xyz.com

-3. Replace your password :
+2. Replace your password :
    password123

-4. Replace your host and port number(host:port) 127.0.0.1:6379